Health and wellbeing resources

 - Affected by a parent or carer's drinking?
-TThe effect on you of a parent's drinking has no upper or lower age limit.
+The effect on you of a parent's drinking has no upper or lower age limit.
 Sometimes the problems only become clear in adulthood.
 These pages offer information and advice that we hope will help.
 You're not alone.
 National Association for Children of Alcoholics (NACOA) can help and support you.

 - Drinks tracker for iPhone.
-If you have an iPhone or Apple device, you can download the free NHS Drinks Tracker from the App Store.
+If you have an iPhone or Apple device, you can download the free NHS drinks tracker from the App Store.
 It allows you to keep a drink diary and get feedback on your drinking.

 - Alcoholics Anonymous provides support for people who wish to stop drinking.